 Nine years in the British army and you are bound to pick up a thing or two.
 I worked with ██████ and a variety of units as a soldier and medic on the frontlines, all the time developing ████ and █████ skills.
 I also did locum medical work for three years before switching roles entirely and getting into IT as a DevOps Engineer.

-I’m here to help John but my with my varied background I’m also looking forward to contributing in more ways than one.
+I'm here to work in a DevOps capacity but with my varied background I'm also looking forward to contributing as a military consultant."
 I thrive in tough environments and I’m always looking for the next challenge; just got to keep the ADHD busy somehow!
 In my spare time I dress up in metal armour and get hit with swords.

 Strategic Military Consultant